Liskeard and Caradon Railway: Owned by the Great Western Railway

 The purchase took effect from 1 July 1909, the GWR having taken over maintenance from 1 January.
 They also agreed to work the L&LR from 1 January 1909.
-The Great Western Railway, Liskeard & Looe and Liskeard & Caradon Railways Act was passed on 25 May 1909, confirming the changes.
+The Great Western Railway, Liskeard and Looe, and Liskeard and Caradon Railways Act 1909 (9 Edw.
+7. c. xiii) was passed on 25 May 1909, confirming the changes.
 A liquidator was appointed; and Captain Spicer lost a considerable amount of money.

 The GWR soon had a thorough technical assessment of the L&CR line done, and for a short time passenger trains, or even revival of the extension to Launceston, were under consideration.
 However the very poor state of the track soon put paid to these ideas, and the GWR turned to consideration of road motor service to the area.

 There were sporadic signs of a resurgence of mineral extraction in the L&CR area, but the commercial possibilities were limited, and the outbreak of the First World War in July 1914 finished off the projects.
 The GWR announced a temporary closure of the L&CR lines "to assist the war effort" on 1 January 1917, and the rails were taken up.
 The GWR continued to pay the wayleave rental to the Duchy of Cornwall for the Phoenix and Cornwall lines until 1933, but legal abandonment of the L&CR lines took place in 1931.